Investment Property in Finland - Residential & Commercial

 - Regional outlook for property markets

-Swedish-originated Catella Property is a leading transactions advisor in the Finnish commercial property market, providing valuation, advisory, brokerage, and sales & letting services.
-Operating Finland-wide, Catella has offices in Helsinki, Jyväskylä, Lahti, Oulu, Tampere and Turku.
+Swedish-originated Catella Property is a leading European transactions advisor with expertise in the Finnish commercial property market, providing valuation, advisory, brokerage, and sales & letting services.
+Operating Finland-wide.